faux-eccles/McLogManager/README.md

 #Minecraft Reverse IP lookup

-MC Reverse IP is a system written in ruby designed to parse the Bukkit Essentials logs files and save the ip address of a user into a .csv file.
+MC Reverse IP is a system written in ruby designed to parse the Bukkit Essentials logs files and save the ip address of a player and the player's username into a .csv file.

 ##**updateDB.rb**